 Tulips are undoubtedly a really pretty flower.
-You find them in every florist shop, and they even sell them at the supermarkets.
+You find them in every florist shop, and they are even sold at the supermarkets.
 They are not too expensive, they brighten up the room, and give vibrant color to their surroundings.
 If you go to Holland during spring, the parks are covered with these amazing color bombs.
 But what is it about this country and its fascination for tulips?
 To fully understand the correlation between tulips and Holland, we need to go back in history.
 You see, the stunning views of tulips haven’t always been for everyone to enjoy.

 Let's go back to the middle of the 15th century.
 Ogier de Busbecq, ambassador for the Ottoman sultan Ferdinand I, sent a collection of tulip bulbs to Europe.
 It spread from Vienna to other cities, and reached botanist Carolus Clusius in 1593.
 He worked at the university in Leiden, and was constructing the botanical garden Hortus Academicus, which by the way is one of the oldest botanical gardens in the world.
 A surprise to all, the elegant flowers flourished and thrived in the somewhat harsh conditions of Holland.

 Tulip mania in the Dutch Golden Age

 They soon became a huge success and were seen as a symbol of wealth and luxury of the upper class.
-Everybody wanted bulbs to grow for themselves.
+Everybody wanted tulip bulbs to grow for themselves.
 It normally takes seven to twelve years for a tulip seed to grow into a flourishing bulb, but they can produce both seed and two or three bud clones annually.
 Cultivated properly, the "daughter offsets" can become flowering bulbs after one to three years.
 The prices began to rise, reaching extraordinary high levels.
 The period known as tulip mania peaked in 1637.
 It is told that some single tulip bulbs were sold for more than ten times the annual income of a skilled craftsman.
 This economic growth suddenly collapsed, and to this day, the term ‘tulip mania’, is often used as a metaphor when referring to any large economic bubble.

 Keukenhof Flower Park